poole/hyde/docs/8.0.0-beta.10/install.md

   See the [installation instructions](#pro-via-github-advanced) below.
   This is for advanced users.

-For new installations only the `install` folder is interesting.
+For new installations only the `install` folder is relevant.
 Unzip the archive somewhere on your machine, then `cd` *into* the `install` folder, e.g.

 ~~~bash